microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 | Title | - Semi-bolded and appears right of the Icon <br> - Recommended to be 50 characters or less
 | Message | - Will appear to the right of the Title in single-height notifications, otherwise will be on a new line <br> - Recommended to be 512 characters or less
 | Action button |  - Will appear directly to the right of the Message in single height notifications, otherwise will be on its own new line. <br> - An action button can be any class that inherits ButtonBase however Button, HyperlinkButton, and Checkbox are our recommended options <br> - Additional action buttons may be added through custom XAML content
-| Close button | - Will appear as 'X' by default <br> - Can be removed by setting IsUserDismissable to false
+| Close button | - Will appear as 'X' by default <br> - Can be removed by setting IsClosable to false
 | Content | - Can be customizable to include text, hyperlinks, and any other XAML content <br> - Appears in its own line underneath the other InfoBar content

 ## Behavioral Components